infor-design/enterprise-wc/doc/COMPONENTS.md

 ### Familiarize yourself with Web Components

 We have generated a list of [Articles](./ARTICLES.md) about web components and other web component libraries for reference.
-You probably should learn about concepts like: ShadowRoot, Encapsulation, Constructed Style Sheets, Sass, Web Component lifecycles and styling in web components.
+You probably should learn about concepts like: [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), [Encapsulation/Scoped Css](https://developers.google.com/web/fundamentals/web-components/shadowdom), [Constructed Style Sheets](https://developers.google.com/web/updates/2019/02/constructable-stylesheets), [Sass](https://sass-lang.com/), [Web Component lifecycles](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#using_the_lifecycle_callbacks) and styling in web components.

 In general, the Ids WebComponents Library is striving to adhere to the [Gold Standard For Making Web Components](https://github.com/webcomponents/gold-standard/wiki), within reason.